poulainf/HPV_induced_Cervical_Adenosquamous_Carcinoma_Project/README.md

 ```
 Mutect2 paired tumor/normal calling

-Job scripts were generated automatically for HPC SLURM submission:
+Job scripts were automatically generated for parallel submission.
+Following GATK Best Practices, somatic variants were called using Mutect2 for each tumor sample by comparison to its matched normal, with Panel of Normals (PoN) correction applied.
+The resulting raw VCFs were then analyzed sequentially using LearnReadOrientationModel, GetPileupSummaries, CalculateContamination, and finally FilterMutectCalls.

 ```bash
 while read line; do
     CTR="$(echo $line | cut -f1)"